feast-dev/feast/CONTRIBUTING.md

 <h1>Maintainer's Guide</h1>

 > Please see [Maintainer's Guide](https://docs.feast.dev/project/maintainers) for instructions for maintainers.
+Normal developers can also use this guide to setup their forks for localized integration tests.

 <h2>Table of Contents</h2>